naomi-henderson/naomi-henderson.github.io/pages/tutorial1.md

 ---
 layout: page
-title: In the Cloud.
-Pangeo Hub for Pangeo Data
+title: In the Cloud
+tagline: Pangeo Hub for Pangeo Data
 description:
 ---